Strength — and transparency — in numbers

 750/1202

-The save rate reflects the percentage of animals received and saved in a particular year, while also factoring in the loss of those animals who may have died after previous years of care.
+The save rate reflects the percentage of animals received and saved in a particular period of time, while also factoring in the loss of those animals who may have died after previous months or years of care.

 Houston Location Icon